-1.1 SYSTEM COMPONENTS EXPORT/IMPORT 8231 runs under the SCOPE Version 3 operating system on the 6400, 6500, and 6600 CONTROL DATA computer systems.
+1.1 SYSTEM COMPONENT ting system on the 6400 and 6600 CONTROL DATA computer systems.
 It is composed of two separate but dependent programs: The Executive Processor of Remote Tasks (EXPORT) resides in each peripheral processor [†] (PP) assigned to remote communications by the central facility.
 The Input/Output Monitor for Processing of Remote Tasks (IMPORT) resides in each remote facility.
 Features of SCOPE for remote job processing supplement these two programs.
 1.1.1 EXPORT EXPORT consists of a resident program with two main overlays: one for handling communications and another for processing data.
 In addition, several SCOPE system overlays are called as needed.
 EXPORT communicates with transient SCOPE input and output routines in another PP through central memory buffers and flags.
 EXPORT communi- cates with IMPORT through the data communications facility.
 With the data received from IMPORT, EXPORT prepares input files for processing under SCOPE; and EXPORT intercepts output files for transmission back to IMPORT.
 Operator communication is accomplished through the system display console.
 1.1.2 IMPORT IMPORT is a monitor program which resides in an 8231 remote computer terminal.
 IMPORT communicates with EXPORT over the data communications facility.
 It is interrupt controlled for transmitting data to EXPORT.
 Operator communication is carried out through the on-line typewriter attached to the 8231.
 Utility operations may be performed when IMPORT is not communi- cating with EXPORT.

-[†] In a 6400, 6500, or 6600 computer, ten peripheral processors operate independently and simultaneously as stored-program computers.
+$^{^\}dagger$ In a 6400 or 6600 computer, ten peripheral processors operate independently and simultaneously as stored program computers.